-At no point would I have stated this; in fact the same problem that prevents me from holding a pen for long periods prevents me from performing tasks like peeling, chopping really hard vegetables and lifting heavy pans without pain.
-Even lifting a jug to pour a glass of water causes intense strain.
+At no point would I have stated this; in fact, the same gripping motion that prevents me from holding a pen for long periods prevents me from performing tasks like peeling, chopping really hard vegetables and lifting heavy pans without intense pain.
 The fact that it causes me so much discomfort is why there isn’t a chance I would have played it down.
 If this statement is based upon anything other than fiction, I can only guess it’s down to me misunderstanding a question – which makes me wonder how many others I could have misunderstood.
-When I first applied for PIP and mentioned this difficulty, it was pre-pandemic and under the impression that the assessor would be able to examine this for herself, which would be evidence in itself.
-With it becoming a telephone assessment instead, obviously this could not be checked fairly or accurately.
+When I first applied for PIP and mentioned this difficulty, it was pre-pandemic and I was under the impression that the assessor would be able to examine this for themselves, which would be evidence in itself.
+With it becoming a telephone assessment instead, obviously, this could not be assessed fairly or accurately.

 “During your consultation you were orientated in time, place and did not require prompting, you coped well during your assessment, you had adequate rapport with the assessor, spoke with normal volume and speech was normal.”

 I’m not sure how she came to this conclusion over a telephone consultation where she could not see, for instance, the tremors, dizziness and sweat dripping down my face from my scalp.
-I explained at the start of the assessment that I have difficulties with using the telephone, partly due to anxiety and partly due to the high frequency ringing in my ears, so perhaps some of these things have been misinterpreted due to that.
-I required prompting multiple times (as I explained in the previous blog post) and even had to ask the assessor to rephrase some questions which were far too complex – there is no note of this.
+I explained at the start of the assessment that I have difficulties with using the telephone, so perhaps some of these things have been misinterpreted due to that.
+I required prompting multiple times (as I explained in the initial post) and even had to ask the assessor to rephrase some questions which were far too complex – there is no mention of this.
 I felt intimidated, under attack, under pressure and demoralised throughout.
 I most certainly did not cope well during the assessment given that my psychology sessions ever since then have been dominated by what this process has done to me.
 How dare she suggest I coped well when she has absolutely no idea about how negatively this whole process has affected me.

 “You had good memory and concentration and attention throughout the assessment.
 There is no evidence of any cognitive impairment that would impact your ability to carry out these daily living activities independently for the majority of days.”